 If you’ve never heard of Noosa then you’re not the only one.
-I heard about this little gem of a place from a traveler in a hostel a day before I decided to go, and was I ever happy I did.
+I heard about this little gem of a place from a traveler in a hostel a day before I decided to go, and was I ever happy that I added Noosa to my Australia trip itinerary.

 But where is Noosa?